bbqxaxiu/coms1004/recitations/programming_project_5.md

 Exception in thread "main" java.lang.ArithmeticException: / by zero
         at Example.main(Example.java:10)
 ```
 ArithmeticException is an example of an unchecked exception (i.e. the fault of the programmer).
+If anything you in your methods throws a checked exception, it is up to you to properly catch it so that your program terminates gracefully.
+We will take off points for programs that do not terminate gracefully and display a stack trace when an unchecked exception is thrown.